d4min/multinational-retail-data-centralisation/README.md

     1. The DatabaseConnector class which will be used to connect to the database and upload the cleaned data ready for analysis.

-    1. The DataCleaning class which will include methods to clean the data from the various sources.
+    1. The DataCleaning class which will include methods to clean the data from the various sources .

 - Created the following methods in the DatabaseConnector class which will be used to connect and retrieve data from the AWS database: